The Great Stupa of Dharmakaya

 Which Liberates Upon Seeing

 Rising among wooded hillsides, The Great Stupa of Dharmakaya crowns a meadow at the upper end of Shambhala Mountain Center’s main valley.
 Standing 108 feet tall, it is one of the most significant examples of sacred Buddhist architecture in North America.
-Built as a memorial to the Center’s founder, Chögyam Trungpa Rinpoche, the Great Stupa of Dharmakaya serves as an inspiration for peace and compassion throughout the world.
+Built in honor of the Center’s founder, Chögyam Trungpa Rinpoche, the Great Stupa of Dharmakaya serves as an inspiration for peace and compassion throughout the world.

 The Great Stupa is sited between two powerful landforms: the promontory known as Marpa Point and the steep cliffs opposite it.
 The power of the stupa balances and brings together the energies of the surrounding environment; at the same time, it embodies the wisdom and blessings of Trungpa Rinpoche, as well as the Buddhist and Shambhala lineages.